-As A decreases (due to decreases in ice temperature), the steady ice sheet profiles grow from an initial grounding line position at the head of the overdeepening (panels a-c).
-Eventually, the grounding line reaches the deepest point of the overdeepening, and subsequently grows until the grounding line moves beyond the sill onto the continental shelf edge (panel d).
+- [31] As \overline{A} decreases (because of decreases in ice temperature), the steady ice sheet profiles grow from an initial grounding line position at the head of the overdeepening (Figures 3a-3c).
+Eventually, the grounding line reaches the deepest point of the overdeepening, and subsequently grows until the grounding line moves beyond the sill onto the continental shelf edge (Figure 3d).
 No steady states appear with the grounding line on the reverse slope of the overdeepening, in agreement with the marine ice sheet instability hypothesis.
-If \overline{A} is subsequently increased again, the grounding line retreats back up the continental shelf edge, but the ice sheet does not return to the previous steady state profiles attained for the same value of \overline{A} (panels e-f).
-Only once \overline{A} is decreased sufficiently so the grounding line reaches the sill does the ice sheet return to its original shape (panel g).
-Note that the ice sheet in panel g nearly stabilizes close to the sill, but is not quite able to do so and eventually goes into a rapid retreat across the overdeepening.
-The computed steady state profiles from each panel are also shown separately in figure 4.

-We observe that ice temperature has a major effect on steady grounding line positions, and that hysteresis is possible under variations in temperature.
+If \overline{A} is subsequently increased again, the grounding line retreats back up the continental shelf edge, but the ice sheet does not return to the previous steady state profiles attained for the same value of \overline{A} (Figures 3e-3f).
+Only once A is decreased sufficiently so the grounding line reaches the sill does the ice sheet return to its original shape (Figure 3g).
+Note that the ice sheet in Figure 3g nearly stabilizes close to the sill, but is not quite able to do so and eventually goes into a rapid retreat across the overdeepening.
+The computed steady state profiles from each plot are also shown separately in Figure 4. - [32] We observe that ice temperature has a major effect on steady grounding line positions, and that hysteresis is possible under variations in temperature.
 However, can these observations be interpreted more broadly?
-Do changes in other parameters have a similar effect?

-Direct numerical computation is a powerful tool in understanding marine ice sheet dynamics.
+Do changes in other parameters have a similar effect? - [33] Direct numerical computation is a powerful tool in understanding marine ice sheet dynamics.
 However, it is also limited because the qualitative insight it provides is limited by the parameter space that can be sampled.

-In order to interpret our numerical results in greater generality, we turn to a simpler model based on a boundary layer analysis of the full model.
+[34] In order to interpret our numerical results in greater generality, we turn to a simpler model based on a boundary layer analysis of the full model.
 The next two subsections lay out the simpler model, while results are presented in sections 3.3 and 3.4.